mohitjain1911/Deploment_k8s/README.md

 6. **Deploy on Kubernetes:**
    - Use the kubectl command to apply the Kubernetes definition files and deploy the vprofile web application.

-## Getting Started

-Ensure you have a Kubernetes cluster set up using Cops, the vprofile application containerized, and the necessary EBS volume created.